sososummer88/wiki-project/README.md

 # Heroku Link
  https://wikiexploreproject.herokuapp.com/

- (currently down due to "meteor not found on Heroku instance" for mysterious reason...)
 # License

 This project is licensed under the MIT License - see the LICENSE.md file for details